Multimodal In-context Learning for ASR of Low-resource Languages: Approach

-We explore cross-lingual instruction fine-tuning to investigate whether supervised adaptation on MICL tasks can improve cross-lingual generalization to unseen languages and enhance the model’s ability to follow MICL prompt formats.
-During training, we compute loss only on the target transcription tokens, while treating the in-context pairs as conditioning inputs rather than prediction targets.
-Specifically, we minimize the negative log-likelihood of the target transcription:
+In addition to fine-tuning on data from the target language, we explore cross-lingual instruction fine-tuning to examine whether supervised adaptation on MICL tasks can improve generalization to unseen languages and enhance the model’s ability to follow MICL prompt formats.
+Accordingly, we investigate three fine-tuning strategies in this work:

-where $w_t^*$ denotes the $t$-th token of the target transcription.
-This objective encourages accurate transcription of the target audio while allowing the model to learn how to utilize the multimodal context provided by the MICL prompt \cite{abouelenin2025phi}.
+\textbf{ASR-FT.} Standard ASR fine-tuning, where the model predicts the transcript from the target audio without in-context demonstrations.

+\textbf{TFT.} Target-language fine-tuning, where the model is fine-tuned on ASR instances constructed from the target language.
+Each training instance contains a target audio utterance together with in-context demonstrations from the same language, and the model predicts the transcript of the target audio.

+\textbf{XFT.} Cross-lingual fine-tuning, where the model is fine-tuned on ASR instances from multiple languages other than the evaluation language.
+In this setting, the fine-tuning data excludes the evaluation language entirely.
+Instead, training batches contain samples from a diverse set of auxiliary languages, each with its own in-context demonstrations and target audio.
+This setting is designed to examine whether multilingual transfer improves performance on unseen languages.